Theories with no superluminal signaling have greater information-processing power than theories with no superluminal causation: Information processing in NSC and NSS theories

-If we allow the outputs $X$ and $Z$ to be produced at different spatial locations $x_X\leq x_A$ and $x_Z\geq x_C$, then in theories without superluminal causation, more time would be required for information to travel from the input of one party to the output of the other and we would have $t_{{\rm NSC}}\geq \frac{x_C-x_A}{c}$.
-However, a surprising situation arises in jamming theories.
+If we allow the outputs $X$ and $Z$ to be produced at different spatial locations $x_X\leq x_A$ and $x_Z\geq x_C$, then in theories with NSC, more time would be required for information to travel from the input of one party to the output of the other and we would have $t_{{\rm NSC}}\geq \frac{x_C-x_A}{c}$.
+However, a surprising situation arises in jamming theories in $(1+1)$D Minkowski spacetime.
 It is possible to establish non-classical correlations even with a negative $t_{{\rm jam}}$ i.e., where the outputs are produced at a much earlier time than the inputs (in some frame of reference).
-Referring to Figure~\ref{fig:JamPRsptime2}, we can move the RVs $X$ and $Z$ down along a light-like surface such that they end up arbitrarily far apart in space and time but their joint future (blue region) remains unaltered and continues to be contained in the future of the ORV $\cB$, enabling Bob to jam them.
-Thus we can always find a reference frame in which $t_{{\rm jam}}$ can be arbitrarily negative.
+Referring to Figure~\ref{fig:JamPRsptime2}, we can move the RVs $X$ and $Z$ down along a light-like surface (dashed lines) such that they end up arbitrarily far apart in space and time but their joint future (blue region) remains unaltered and continues to be contained in the future of the ORV $\cB$, enabling Bob to jam them.
+Thus we can always find a reference frame in which $t_{{\rm jam}}$ can be arbitrarily negative indicating retrocausality.
+We note that this form of retrocausality is not possible in Minkowski spacetimes with higher spatial dimensions \footnote{That this is not possible in the $(2+1)$D case follows from Lemma~C.5 of \cite {VilasiniColbeck_Jamming}.
+It follows from this lemma that if the spatial coordinates of $ \mathcal {A}$, $ \mathcal {X}$ and $ \mathcal {Z}$ all lie on a line, then in any frame where $ \mathcal {X}$ and $ \mathcal {Z}$ are simultaneous, their joint future (blue region) can only be contained in the future lightcone of $ \mathcal {A}$ if the time coordinate of $ \mathcal {A}$ is less than that of $ \mathcal {X}$ and $ \mathcal {Z}$ (and similarly for $ \mathcal {C}$).
+Thus, in contrast to the case of $(1+1)$ dimensions, $ \mathcal {X}$ and $ \mathcal {Z}$ cannot be moved back in time without introducing superluminal signaling.}.

-Thus a theory constrained by no superluminal signalling can in general create non-classical correlations in a shorter time than in a theory constrained by the stronger principle of no superluminal causation.
-Jamming theories are an example of the former but can lead to different times for creating non-classical correlations, depending on the space-time configuration under consideration.
+Thus theories satisfying NSS (such as jamming theories) can in general create non-classical correlations in a shorter time than in a theory constrained by the stronger principle of NSC.
+While this statement is generally true, the effect can take a more drastic retrocausal form in $(1+1)$D Minkowski spacetime.

 \ifarxiv